-This page is for our volunteer scheme aimed at returning one of Charlton House’s fabulous walled gardens the “Old Pond Garden” back to its former colourful glory.
+This page is for our volunteer scheme aimed at returning Charlton House’s fabulous walled garden the “Old Pond Garden” back to its former colourful glory.
+And now expanding into the other gardens!

 Volunteer sessions run Tuesdays 2-4pm and Thursdays 10am-12 .
 Contact us at email@example.com if you are interested in joining the volunteers and would like to find out more.
 All skills welcome.